Brenta Engine Design Guide Build Data structures Files Github

 System

-A System is a function that gets called at each Tick in the reder loop.
-It contains all the logic of the World.
-You will interact with the Entities, Components and Resources via queries.
-You can specify an entity to query by adding components to system<...>, the World will provide you with an std::vector<entity_t> of the entities that have all the components you specified.
+A System is a function that gets called at each Tick and implements the update logic of the World.
+You can specify entities to query by adding components to system<...>, the World will provide you with an std::vector<entity_t> of the entities that have all the components you specified.

 Here is an example: